There has been a tidal wave of questions about an NYC parking ticket for “no standing-bus stop”

 - The parking signs on the block hold the secret to the length of a bus stop zone.
 There must be at least one official NYC parking sign that designates the beginning of a bus stop zone, with an arrow indicating the direction(s) of the bus stop zone.

-- There does not have to be a second bus stop sign to indicate the end of the bus stop zone.
+- There does not have to be a second bus stop sign to show the end of the bus stop zone.
 If there is not a second parking sign anywhere on the block in the direction of the arrow(s) on the bus stop sign, the bus stop zone ends at the corner.

-- The bus stop sign regulates the portion of the block in the direction of the arrow until the next NYC parking sign.
+- The bus stop sign regulates the part of the block in the direction of the arrow until the next NYC parking sign.
 The bus stop zone ends at the next NYC parking sign.

 - If the one official bus stop sign has arrows pointing in both directions, then the bus stop zone goes in both directions until you reach another NYC parking sign or the end of the block.